 This policy does not apply to employees serving in the following positions:

-- President, Provost and Vice President for Academic Affairs, Vice President for Administration and Finance, Vice President for Enrollment Management and Student Affairs, Vice President for Advancement and External Relations, Assistant Vice President for Enrollment Management and Dean;
+- President, Provost and Vice President for Academic Affairs, Vice President for Administration and Finance, Vice President for Enrollment Management, Vice President for Advancement and External Relations, Vice President for Student Affairs and Dean;

 - Positions for which student status is a prerequisite for employment;